learn-co-students/denver-web-career-031119/05-many-to-many/README.md

-# Object Relations - One to Many
+# Object Relations - Many to Many

 ## Learning goals
 * Implement both sides of a many to many relationship